E-courses

 Learn about the history, origins, and impact of vaccine hesitancy on our vaccination rates and outbreaks of disease across Washington State and beyond.
 Get information and tips on how parents make decisions about vaccines, the provider’s role in vaccine decisions, and how best to approach parent conversations about vaccines.

-This course is 1 hour and is designed for health professionals who work in the immunization field.
+This free course is 1 hour and is designed for health professionals who work in the immunization field.
+This course is not accredited for continuing education credit, but certificates of completion are available.

 Go To This Course